kallejahn/python-for-hydrology/README.md

 2. (requires familiarity with Git) Install Git following directions here: [Git](https://gitforwindows.org/).
 Sign-up for a Github account, then clone the the repo.

 ### Install Python and dependencies:
 1. If you have already installed Python using Anaconda, you can skip this step.
-If not, install [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), if you prefer)
+If not, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) by following that link and selecting the correct OS installer (likely Windows 64-bit).
+It's best to install Miniconda for the local user, which does not require admin permissions.
-2. If you are using __Windows__: go to the start menu and open "Anaconda prompt".
-An anaconda command line window will open.
+2. If you are using __Windows__: go to the start menu and open "Anaconda Powershell Prompt".
+An Anaconda command line window will open.
 (On __Linux__ or __MacOS__, just use the standard terminal.)
 Navigate to the course repo folder on your machine.
 You can accomplish this by typing `cd your/folder/path` and pressing < enter >.
-Replace `your/folder/path` with the path to the course material folder on your computer.
+Replace `your/folder/path` with the path to the course material folder on your computer (you can copy the path from the address bar in File Explorer). .
 3. Next, type `conda env create -f environment.yml`.
 This will create an anaconda environment called "pyclass" and install the python dependencies required for this course.
-It may take a while.
+It may take a while, a good time to grab some coffee!
 If a Windows prompt comes up requesting admin credentials, just exit the prompt.
 Everything should still install correctly.
-Should you wish, you can inspect the *environment.yml* file in the repo folder to see what dependecies are being installed.
+You can inspect the *environment.yml* file in the repo folder to see what is being installed.

 ### Start jupyter notebook
 You will need to do this step any time you wish to open one of the course notebooks.

 To start up the jupyter notebook:
-- Windows: open the Anaconda prompt and type `conda activate pyclass`
+- Windows: open Anaconda Powershell prompt and type `conda activate pyclass`
 - Mac/Linux: open a terminal and type `conda activate pyclass`
-- Then navigate to folder where you downloaded the course materials repo and type `jupyter notebook` A jupyter notebook instance should start within the course repo flder.
+- Then navigate to the folder (use `cd`!) where you downloaded the course materials repo and type `jupyter lab` A jupyter notebook instance should start within the course repo flder.
 Using the built-in browser, you can now navigate to the "notebooks" folder and open one.